stdarg/property-path/README.md

 ### set(obj, path, value, [sep])

-Given an object and a &#39;/&#39; separated path, return the value at the path or false if no such value can be found.
+Given an object and a char-separated path, return the value at the path or false if no such value can be found.
- FIXME: If you try to set a value that does not exist, it silently fails

 #### Params: